nicolishus/CarND-TrafficSignClassifier-P2/README.md

 I started with a Keras implementation of LeNet's CNN, and was able to achieve about 89% accuracy with my starting parameters.
 I decided to use this architecture becuase it has been used for this type of classification problem before.
 The training loss and validation loss were very similar.
 So from here, I decided to use some of the tricks used in class since it seemed the model was not overfitting or underfitting just yet.
 It seemed the network architecture itself needed some tweaking to get higher accuracy.
 I decided to first change the epoch to 10 for more training, but that only increased the validation accuracy to 90%.

 I decided to add dropout since I was using three fully connected layers at the end and dropouts are useful between fully connected layers.
 A dropout of 50% increased the accuracy to about 92%.
 At this point, I noticed I had set the loss to mse, which is more for regression type problems and not classification.
 I also noticed I did not have a softmax actiavtion from my last layer which would also be useful for this type of problem.
-So changing the loss to categorical_crossentropy and adding a softmax activation for the last layer increased the validation accuracy to about 94%.
-I finally decided to change the epochs to 15 just to see if I could get 95% since the loss was still steadily going down; meaning it was not overfitting or underfitting.
-I was finally able to achieve 95% this way.
+So changing the loss to categorical_crossentropy and adding a softmax activation for the last layer increased the validation accuracy to about 93%.
+Finally, I changed the epochs to 15 to stabilize the loss; it stayed around 94%.

 Keras model.fit() function comes with the necessary code to produce the accuracy metrics.
 None of this was impelemented by me.
 Since the 93% accuracy minimum was achieved pretty easily with this architecture, it supports the notion that LeNet's architecture was a good choice.

 My final model results were:
-* training set accuracy of 98.4%
+* training set accuracy of 98.2%
-* validation set accuracy of 95.1%
+* validation set accuracy of 93.6%
-* test set accuracy of 93.9%
+* test set accuracy of 92.1%

 ### Test a Model on New Images